 Ebikes are becoming more popular day by day.
-There are a variety of brands building different types of ebikes at various different price points.
-As you’ve read previously in our blog, there are many different factors one should look into before purchasing an ebike.
-One of the things one should take into consideration before making your first purchase on an ebike is the motor that propels the bike to run as fast as it does.
+There are a variety of brands building different types of ebikes at different price points.
+As you'll read in this e-bike motor guide, there are many factors one should look into before purchasing a new ebike.
+One of the things to take into consideration before making your first purchase on an ebike is the motor that propels the bike to run as fast as it does.
 Similar to a car, an ebike motor can be mounted at the front, middle, or rear of the bike.
 It is always good to know what kind of motor you are getting on your ebike in order to see what type of motor you feel suits you best.
 The most common motors on ebikes are geared hub, direct drive motor and mid-drive motors.
-We are here to let you know the difference between all in order to make your ebike purchasing experience more fun.
-In order to understand the motor of these ebikes we need to start with taking a look at the history of the ebike motors and all the functionalities of the motor.
+We've put together this helpful e-bike motor guide to demonstrate the difference between models in order to make your ebike purchasing experience more fun.
+In order to understand the motor of these ebikes we need to start with the history of ebike motors and all the functionalities of the motor.

 History of E-bike Motors

-With the day and era we live in nowadays technology has taken up our entire lives.
-It was only a matter of time until humans made something electrical to propel bicycles considering bicycles have been around forever.
-The first known bicycle to propel forward without the use of pedaling is known for its hand-lever system which then inspired the idea of inventing the first ebike.
-The very first ebike is said to have been with a rear mounted hub motor, this was in 1895.
-From then forward came the idea of having mid-drive motor.
-With this design the battery was placed in the middle of the bicycle where from there it would be powered by the mid-mounted motor.
+With the era we live in, technology has taken up our entire lives.
+It was only a matter of time until humans made an electric motor for bicycles considering bicycles have been around forever.
+The first known bicycle to propel forward without the use of pedaling is known for its hand-lever cycling system which then inspired the idea of inventing the first ebike.
+The very first ebike is said to have been with a rear mounted hub motor, in 1895.
+From that first ebike came the idea of having a mid-drive motor.
+With this design, the motor battery was placed in the middle of the bicycle where it would be powered by the mid-mounted motor.

-An electric bike motor works by turning electrical energy into mechanical energy.
-Modern ebikes use brushless motors what this means is that the motor does not require brushes to make the motor flow.
-The way that the motor does this is by using magnets and electromagnets that turn electrical energy into mechanical energy.
+An electric bike motor works by turning electrical energy from batteries into mechanical energy.
+Modern ebikes use brushless motors.
+What this means is that the motor does not require brushes to make the motor flow.
+The way the motor does this is by using magnets and electromagnets that turn electrical energy into mechanical energy.
 If you were to open a motor you would see what looks like a bunch of wires and magnets.

-As mentioned above, there is more than one motor that we see on ebikes.
-We have the mid-drive motor, direct drive hub motors and geared hub motors.
-The mid-drive motor is located by the ebikes crank.
-As always there is always pros and cons to having a mid drive motor.
+The reason we created this e-bike motor guide is because, there is more than one type of e-bike motor.
+We have the mid-drive motor, direct-drive hub motors and geared hub motors.
+The mid-drive motor is located by the ebike's crank.
+As always there are pros and cons to having a mid drive motor.